Stephen Karam: Style

-According to Alexis Soloski (in The New York Times) "Mr. Karam specializes in painful comedies that really shouldn’t be as funny as they are.
+According to Alexis Soloski of The New York Times, "Mr. Karam specializes in painful comedies that really shouldn’t be as funny as they are.
 In Speech & Debate, which centers on three misfit teenagers, at least two characters have undergone traumatic sexual experiences....
 In The Humans, an Irish-American family’s Thanksgiving dinner is dotted with chatter of depression, dementia, illness and the specter of Sept.
 11. This, too, is a comedy.
 At least in part.
 It is also possibly a horror story."
 He writes about loss "and the messy, haphazard, necessary ways we get on with our lives afterward."

 In an article about Karam, Charles Haugland, Artistic Programs & Dramaturgy at Boston's Tony Award-winning Huntington Theatre Company, wrote: "Karam has an uncanny knack for echoing American culture in ways that amuse and compel audiences equally...
 Karam's humor is notable, and he can be funny in remarkably few words... he is quick to note that he starts his plays with the basics: character and plot."

 Peter Marks, writing in The Washington Post observed: "Through pieces like Speech and Debate, which explored teenage relationships and the questionable morals of a teacher, and Sons of the Prophet, about the travails of a pair of brothers living hand-to-mouth in a small Pennsylvania town, Karam has demonstrated an acute perceptiveness for the ways people lean on one another even as they get under each other’s skins....
 Karam says he’s drawn to 'the strangeness in people' who live in a state of dread; it’s the psychological realism of the everyday, it seems, that fires his imagination."